What Is a Credit Card Surcharge? What Restaurants Need to Know

 A Few Final Words on Credit Card Surcharges

 Credit card transaction costs are part of running any restaurant.
 And while deciding to charge a surcharge is one way for you to recover this cost for your restaurant, it’s not a decision you should take lightly.

 If you’re thinking about offering a surcharge in your restaurant, you need to make an informed decision.
-Make sure you understand the laws in your state, review both the pros and cons, and investigate other available options to make up the fees.
+Make sure you understand the credit card surcharge rules in your province or state, review both the pros and cons, and investigate other available options to make up the fees.